 Size: Average 80cm, wingspan 220cm.
 Weight averages 4.3kg in males, 5.5kg in females.

-Status.
-Re-introduced, resident breeder.
+Status: Re-introduced, resident breeder.
 Passage visitor.

-Nesting: White-tailed Eagles nest in large stick nests, often in the fork of a large tree, where available, although they will nest on cliffs and crags.
+White-tailed Eagles nest in large stick nests, often in the fork of a large tree, where available, although they will nest on cliffs and crags.
 Nests are enormous, sometimes measuring several metres across and up to two metres deep.
 Nests are usually repaired and added to each year.

 Number of eggs: 2